jeffreykthomas/personal-golf/README.md

 - **Progressive Web App**: Works offline, installable on mobile devices
 - **Real-time Updates**: Live sharing and notifications via Solid Cable

+## Tip Types & Examples

+- **Technical**: "Shallow the downswing by feeling the trail elbow lead the hips.
+Make 3 slow pump rehearsals, then swing at 80% to start the ball right-edge and draw back."
+- **Mental game**: "Use box-breathing (4-4-4-4) while picking a tiny intermediate target.
+After exhale, commit to one swing thought: tempo only."
+- **Preparation**: "Green-speed ladder drill: putt 10, 20, 30 feet stopping pin-high.
+Note the backstroke length that reliably reaches each distance and use it in the round."
+- **Course management**: "When approach > 7-iron or into the wind, aim for the fat side.
+Take one extra club and swing 80% to avoid the short-side miss—bogeys drop fast with this rule."
+- **Specific course**: "Example – Hole 4, 175y par 3, water front-left: tee to right-center; long is safe.
+On afternoon headwinds, take one more club and flight it down."

+### Available Tip Tags

+These tags can be attached to tips for filtering and discovery:

+- **Clubs**: driver, fairway_woods, long_irons, short_irons, wedges, putter
+- **Shots**: full_shots, punch_shots, hook_shots, slice_shots, fairway_bunker, pitches, chips, flop_shots, greenside_bunker, long_putts, short_putts
+- **Mental Game**: pre-shot_routine, visualization, breathing, focus, confidence, positive_self-talk, commitment, acceptance, emotional_control, routine_under_pressure, post-shot_processing

 ## 🚀 Rails 8 "No PaaS Required" Architecture

 This app leverages Rails 8's simplified deployment stack: